 Our Foster Care Program provides care for animals not yet ready for adoption, including fragile kittens that are brought into our shelter.
 Volunteers care for animals in their own homes, providing animals that are underweight, underage, sick, or injured the time they need to grow or heal.
 Fostering animals is very rewarding.
 If you think you’re made of the right stuff to care for the most vulnerable homeless pets in our community (and we hope you are) contact HSSA’s Volunteer Department at [email protected] or call 520-327-6088, ext.
 134.

 Make a donation.

-During kitten season, we ask that you stay conscious of your surroundings, considering adopting a cat, and make a donation to our cause.
+During kitten season, we ask that you stay conscious of your surroundings, consider adopting a cat, and make a donation to our cause.
 It is thanks to people like you that fragile kittens that are brought into our care can grow into adoptable, healthy cats.
-Consider becoming a Faithful Friend and making a small monthly donation to HSSA.
+Consider making a small monthly donation to HSSA.
 Monthly giving helps us plan for the needs of the year ahead.
-Click here for more information.

 Spread knowledge about cat overpopulation and spay and neuter.

 Ready for the math?
 After 4 years, one unspayed female cat and her offspring will produce over 20,000 cats.

 Do you know 20,000 people who want a cat?
 Yeah, neither do we.
 Click here to learn more about spay and neuter myths and why it is important to do your part against cat overpopulation.